ericrogler/Green-Book/Z007x_Math_And_Calculus.md

 As a warning to readers: do not assume any sections in this chapter are a substitute for attending a class or formally learning the material.
 That's like opening up a winery and thinking the only job is selling wine (it's definitely not!).

 ### **The Pedagogy of Math**

+In the United States, as of November 2025, math skills in students are [not at the level they should be](https://senate.ucsd.edu/media/740347/sawg-report-on-admissions-review-docs.pdf) (University of California San Diego, 2025).
+- Though it uses some different standards, the [NAEP (Nation's Report Card) in the United States](https://www.nationsreportcard.gov/reports/mathematics/2024/g4_8/?grade=4) also maps out progress in math as well as reading (NAEP, 2024).

-Though my primary subject matter is Science (and Engineering), Math is still necessary for those subjects and I find myself teaching Math alongside Science quite often.
-Science deals with many of the same issues, but across different contexts.
+Though my primary subject matter is Science (and Engineering), Math is still necessary to properly understand those subjects and I find myself teaching Math alongside Science quite often.
+Science deals with many of the same issues, but across different and/or applied contexts.
+- Notice: I'm not saying other subjects are or are not suffering from similar issues.

+The foundation of math in general is based on understanding and intuition.

 Say for example I want to introduce you to a new proof.
 It requires abstraction, which means confusion and difficulty when you first see it; that's normal.
 It also requires a foundation to work upon, because it may seem boring and useless at first and doesn't get "fun" until you reach the later stages.
 You cannot get away with short-term memorization; you *have* to actually learn math to advance in it and do well.

 It's like the chicken and egg problem.
 You need students to buy into what you're learning, which means showing math (and science) is useful and interesting.
 Those same students, however, may not see it that way until they're actually good at it though!
+This is why practice (and homework, by extension) is *still* essential.

 There's also an issue with subjects where students may not care for abstraction and care more about the tools needed to solve their problems.
 This isn't inherently bad, however, as every part of every subject cannot reasonably cater towards every student and their goals.
 Generally speaking, the wider the audience, the more a class may focus on application instead of theory/abstracts.

-As for ways to have people hate math, I can easily name a few:
+As for ways to get people to hate math, I can easily name a few:
 1. Doing math assignments as a punishment.
     - By extension, punishing a student every time they do it wrong.
 2. Student surrounded by a culture where being bad at math is cool.